top of page

 My teaching style is very much drawn from Astanga yoga.
 My goal in teaching is for students to establish a more regular and fulfilling practice across all ages and body types.
 I am always reviewing, investigating and modifying my self-practice so that I can make yoga practice more accessible to everyone.
 I aspire to be a good communicator to my students, importantly, a teacher who can explain yoga from both the scientific and the energetic perspective.

 All teacher training programmes do their best to prepare you for the business of being a yoga teacher, but it can still be very daunting.
-Regardless of which teacher training programme you have graduated from, if you need help and guidance and you think some time with me would help you on your journey, book a one-to-one mentoring/supporting online session.
-Or join the weekly Teachers Circle group - please contact me for more information.
+Regardless of which teacher training programme you have graduated from, if you need help and guidance and you think some time with me would help you on your journey, book a one-to-one mentoring/supporting session.
+Or join the Teachers Circle group - please contact me for more information.

 Pregnancy Yoga & Doula